 How should I get started?

-We think the very best way to get started and test our strengths is to download the Free Investment Primer and read it cover-to-cover.
+We think the very best way to get started and to test our strengths is to download the Free Investment Primer and read it cover-to-cover.
 We know: no one has the time…but trust us, these times demand that you take the time.
 After all, this is your money we’re talking about.
-The benefit: it’s both comprehensive and free.
+Rather than just take our word for it, learn alongside and with us.
+We both welcome and invite you to confirm our data and recommendations with any advisor or expert you trust, as we believe informed clients are trusted clients.
+The benefit of our Investment Primer?
+It’s both comprehensive and free.
 At the very least, skim through it and read the sections that pertain to you.

 I'm a new Subscriber.
 Where should I go first?